Frequently Asked Questions

 Luring a child accounted for the large majority (77%) of online sexual offences against children, According to statistics from Royal Mounted Police.
 We can never say your child ‘Would’ be trafficked or exploited in any way.
 However, it is better to be proactive, as it is easier to prevent than to rescue our children.
 And the damage done after is horrific and can’t ever be forgotten.

-Here is a graph showing the growth of online exploitation growth and this is from a few years ago.
-We will update when we get a more current stat, but Covid has made the statics much higher.
-AND remember, these stats are extremely low because these are only ‘REPORTED” numbers.
-Many do not report it.
+Here is a graph showing the growth of online exploitation.
+As these are only ‘REPORTED’ numbers and many do not report these numbers are extremely low.
 My daughter was trafficked for over three months, and we never reported it.
 Learn more at my monthly workshop.

 graph 1